businessOwned by: Privately-owned

 - Recovery is for actually paying out a bankruptcy or someone who is more than three months behind on their home loan.
 It’s a second chance for someone who is in serious trouble.

-MKM also has their Salaried or Self-Employed option with each loan depending on the source of your income.
+MA Money also has their Salaried or Self-Employed option with each loan depending on the source of your income.

-MKM have a product matrix which has your level of credit impairment on one side and the size of your deposit on the other.
+MA Money has a product matrix which has your level of credit impairment on one side and the size of your deposit on the other.

-Having a clear credit history and and borrowing 60% of the property value or less will mean a competitive interest rate.
+Having a clear credit history and borrowing 60% of the property value or less will mean a competitive interest rate.
 Whereas having significant problems with your credit file and a smaller deposit will mean an interest rate that is up to 4% higher.

 Interestingly, they don’t actually charge more for a low doc loan but rather look at whether you’re salaried or self-employed.